arranr/dataviz.jakarta/index.md

 # Welcome to Dataviz Jakarta!

-Welcome message -
+Welcome to everyone new or already involved in data visualization, this website aims to guide you through the local scene in Jakarta and surrounding areas of ...?

+This site is maintained by _Adieb Haryadi, Adityo Dwijananto, Arran Ridley, and Ferry Firmansyah Putra_ who are co-organisers of the _Data Visualization Society Jakarta Membership Chapter_.
+For More information on the _Data Visualization Society_ please have a look [here](https://www.datavisualizationsociety.org/mission)

-For more up-to-date information, follow #vizjkt, @vizjkt@vis.social or join our Telegram Channel/Whatsapp group/or?
+For more up-to-date information, follow #vizjkt, @vizjkt@vis.social or join our Telegram Channel/Whatsapp group/.

+* * *

 # Organisations

 ## Agencies or design studios

-## Data Journalism/Newsrooms (Journalism?)
+## Data Journalism and Newsrooms

-## Data Analytics
+## Data Visualization and Analytics

-## Research
+## Research and Advocacy

 ## Data Arts

+* * *

 # Job Board

-We can have a link to a googlesheet that people can upload jobs to.
+Link to a googlesheet where people can upload jobs to.

+* * *

 # People

-freelancers, individuals, etc...

 ## Freelancers